 What is Clinical Trial Monitoring?

 Clinical trial monitoring is oversight performed to ensure the health and safety of patients participating in clinical trials of new drugs, treatments, or vaccines.
-It is typically led a clinical research associate.
+It is typically led by a clinical research associate.
 Clinical trials are carried out after laboratory testing of a drug, vaccine, or therapy has shown that it is safe for human use.
-Before a drug can be released to the general public, trials are conducted to see if it is effective in humans and to note any adverse reactions experienced participants.
+Before a drug can be released to the general public, trials are conducted to see if it is effective in humans and to note any adverse reactions experienced by participants.

 Monitoring entails gathering and analyzing data from the start of a trial to the end to ensure that the methodology and results are accurate.
 Clinical trials follow a protocol that specifies what the researchers will look into and do throughout the study.
 The clinical research associate is usually responsible to an institutional review board, which is formed when a clinical trial is launched and evaluates the trial’s progress and outcomes on a regular basis.
 Clinical trial monitors check to see if trials are being carried out in accordance with local, national, and international laws and best practices.